OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/RandomMap.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">outputs the same color for all three channels</p>
+        <p class="scene-class-attr-comment">outputs the same color for all three channels</p>

     </p>